Filling with separating curves: Classification of curves on fat graphs

 \item $\sigma_1(x_i)=x_i^{-1}, \sigma_1(y_i)=y_i^{-1}, i=1,\dots,6.$ \item $\sigma_0=\prod\limits_{i=1}^6\sigma_{v_i},$ where

 \end{enumerate} In this graph, $\alpha=(x_1, \dots,x_6)$ and $\beta=(y_1,\dots,y_6)$ are the standard cycles.
 The curve $\alpha$ is separating.

-We construct a $6\times4$ matrix $M(\alpha,\beta)$ whose rows are the cycles of the fat graph structure which are arranged such that edges $x_i$'s occur in the first position.
+We construct a $6\times4$ matrix $M(\alpha,\beta)$ whose rows correspond to the cycles of the fat graph structure which are arranged such that edges $x_i$'s occur in the first position.
 For instance, the first row of $M(\alpha,\beta)$ is $(x_1,y_6^{-1},x_6^{-1},y_1)$.
 The matrix is shown in Figure~\ref{fatgraph_matrix}.
-We call this matrix $M(\alpha,\beta)$ as the \emph{normal matrix}.
+We call this matrix $M(\alpha,\beta)$ as the \emph{normal matrix} associated to the filling pair $(\alpha,\beta)$.
 We observe that for each $i$, $y_i$ and $y_i^{-1}$ are in the same column. \end{example} For any fat graph with two standard cycles, its normal matrix is similarly defined.
-Furthermore, it has all the properties as discussed in example~\ref{example}.
+Furthermore, it has all the properties as discussed in Example~\ref{example}, when the two standard cycles are associated with a separating filling pair.
 Now, we are ready to state and prove the classification theorem.

 \begin{theorem} Let $\Gamma=(E,\sim,\sigma_1,\sigma_0)$ be a fat graph with two standard cycles $\alpha=(x_1, \dots,x_n)$ and $\beta=(y_1,\dots,y_n)$.
 The cycle $\alpha$ is separating if and only if $y_i$ and $y_i^{-1}$ are in the same column of the normal matrix $M(\alpha,\beta)$, for every $i=1,\dots,n$. \end{theorem}